A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

-and therefore a total left-derived functor $\bL F_!:\cD(\cA)\to\cD(\cB)$.
+and therefore a total left-derived functor $\bL F_! \colon \cD(\cA)\to\cD(\cB)$.

-We will be most interested in spectral categories $\cA$ for which the homotopy category $\Ho \cA$ has a triangulated structure compatible with the mapping spectra; we refer to \cite[4.4]{BM} for the definition of a pretriangulated spectral category, and highlight the essential consequence \cite[4.6]{BM} that the homotopy category of a pretriangulated spectral category is triangulated (with distinguished triangles given by the Puppe sequences).
-This is the stable homotopy theory analogue of the notion of a pretriangulated DG-category.
-Using the Yoneda embedding, we can construct minimal pretriangulated categories ``containing'' the spectral category $\aA$.
+We will be most interested in spectral categories $\cA$ for which the homotopy category $\Ho(\cA)$ has a triangulated structure compatible with the mapping spectra; we refer to \cite[4.4]{BM} for the definition of a pretriangulated spectral category, and highlight the essential consequence \cite[4.6]{BM} that the homotopy category of a pretriangulated spectral category is triangulated (with distinguished triangles given by the Puppe sequences).
+This is the stable homotopy theory analogue of the notion of a pretriangulated dg-category.
+A spectral functor between pretriangulated spectral categories is a DK-equivalence if and only if it induces an equivalent on homotopy categories \cite[5.7]{BM2}.
+Using the Yoneda embedding, we can construct minimal pretriangulated categories containing the spectral category $\aA$.

 Given a spectral category $\aA$, the proof of \cite[4.5]{BM} constructs a functorial ``triangulated closure'' $\widehat{\aA}_{\tri}$ which is a pretriangulated spectral category.
 Briefly, $\widehat{\aA}_{\tri}$ consists of the subcategory of cofibrant-fibrant objects in $\widehat{\aA}$ which have the homotopy type of finite cell objects (in the projective model structure).
-A slight modification of this construction of \cite[4.5]{BM} produces a functorial ``thick closure'' $\widehat{\aA}_{\perf}$, which is an idempotent-complete pretriangulated spectral category.
+Using retracts of finite cell objects instead \cite[4.5]{BM} produces a functorial ``thick closure'' $\widehat{\aA}_{\perf}$, which is an idempotent-complete pretriangulated spectral category.

 \begin{remark} In order for the preceding definitions to produce small spectral categories, we need to restrict the sizes of the sets in the spaces of the mapping spectra.
-A careful discussion of this issue appears in \cite[\S 4]{BM}; see also \cite{BM3}. \end{remark}
+A careful discussion of this issue appears in \cite[\S 4]{BM}; see also \cite{BM3}.
+We return to the issue of set-theoretic considerations in Section~\ref{sec:compact}. \end{remark}